sukhrajbhogal/GoogleBrickBreaker/README.md

 Turn your google searches into a game of Brick Breaker with this useless Chrome extension!

-~ made at uOttaHack 2019
+~ made for and WINNER OF the Most Useless Hack at uOttaHack 2019 --> created as a joke and for fun

 ## Description